 PJ Harvey’s first album was something of a shock to many.
 She appeared pretty much out of nowhere, a raging, punkish voice from the West Country who was instantly a budding star – and whose first album at the time at least rather divided opinion.
 The whole album is one mostly of feminine strength (with a few exceptions), even taking in the tale of Samson and Delilah as a metaphor for the power dynamics in a relationship – where here, Harvey as Delilah cuts off her conceited partner’s hair to “keep it safe”, and only too late does the Samson realise he’s been had, and she now calls the shots…

-Of course there was going to be hardcore in here somewhere, right?
+Of course, there was going to be hardcore in here somewhere, right?
 Is there any other genre that has so many songs about being strong, about being positive, about bettering yourself?
-Hatebreed are perhaps the ultimate example of this, their grinding, chugging metallic-hardcore hybrid belying the positivity of Jamey Jasta’s words.
+Hatebreed is perhaps the ultimate example of this, their grinding, chugging metallic-hardcore hybrid belying the positivity of Jamey Jasta’s words.
 The title track of their best album shows this most effectively – offering advice to get past life’s obstacles, “remain[ing] steadfast” with “discipline and determination”, and finally “never succumb to the war that you fight”.
 Good advice, Jamey.

 “kill. eat. exploit the weak.”

 Pitchshifter – never a band to use too many words to get their point across, keep things brief here too, on one of their best earlier period songs, in that time when they were opening up their sound and moving away from the grinding Godflesh worship of the early stuff.
 This is comparing (I think!) capitalist society to a virus, as it subsumes and eliminates the weak and, of course, the strong only survive, something we have found time and again with certain Government policies…